Launchd: History

-– and most of those things were superseded when launchd was introduced with Mac OS X v10.4 (Tiger).

 In 2005, R. Tyler Croy ported launchd to FreeBSD as part of Google Summer of Code Project.
 It could not be run as PID 1 (only a session init), and it was not commonly used on that platform.

 In 2006, the Ubuntu Linux distribution considered using launchd.
 The option was rejected because the source code was subject to the Apple Public Source License – described as an "inescapable licence problem".
 Ubuntu instead developed and switched to its own service management tool, Upstart.

 In August 2006, Apple relicensed launchd under the Apache License, Version 2.0 in an effort to make adoption by other open source developers easier.
 Most Linux distributions use systemd or Upstart, or continue with init, and the BSDs also continue with init.

 In December 2013, R. Tyler Croy announced his intent to resume work on his port of launchd to FreeBSD, and his "openlaunchd" GitHub repo subsequently rose in activity.

 The last Wayback Machine capture of the Mac OS Forge area for launchd was in June 2012, and the most recent open source version from Apple was 842.92.1 in code for OS X 10.9.5.

 In 2014, with OS X 10.10 and iOS 8, Apple moved code for launchd to closed source libxpc.

 In August 2015 Jordan Hubbard and Kip Macy announced NextBSD, which is based on FreeBSD-CURRENT kernel while adding in Mach IPC, Libdispatch, notifyd, asld, launchd, and other components derived from Darwin, Apple's open-source code for OS X.